The SIRT procedure enables high doses of radiation to be targeted to liver tumours by using the tumour's blood supply.

 As SIR-Spheres Y-90 resin microspheres are targeted directly at the liver tumours via the hepatic artery, exposure to the remaining healthy liver tissue is minimised.

-Due to their relatively small specific gravity of 1.1 g/ml, SIR-Spheres Y-90 resin microspheres travel with the blood stream and are taken deep into the tumour microvasculature where they become lodged.
+Due to their relatively low density, 1.1 g/mL, SIR-Spheres Y-90 resin microspheres travel with the blood stream and are taken deep into the tumour microvasculature where they become lodged.